Did China break encryption? Protiviti’s quantum director sets the record straight

 IN BRIEF

-• “Let’s say the claims are true.
-Let’s pretend it’s not some nation-state psy-op to try and freak out the West of something.
+- “Let’s say the claims are true.
+Let’s pretend it’s not some nation-state psy-op to try and freak out the West or something.
 Even if the claims are 100% true, it doesn’t really spell the end of encryption.”

 In this VISION by Protiviti Interview, Konstantinos Karagiannis, Protiviti’s director of quantum computing services, sits down with Joe Kornik, Editor-in-Chief of VISION by Protiviti, to discuss the recent news that China may have broken military-grade encryption.
 Karagiannis sets the record straight on what happened, what it could mean for the future of classified information, and what organizations should be doing to prepare for a post-quantum world.